Reviewing Cboe Global Markets (CBOE) and The Competition

 Summary

-Cboe Global Markets rivals beat Cboe Global Markets on 8 of the 15 factors compared.
+Cboe Global Markets peers beat Cboe Global Markets on 8 of the 15 factors compared.

 Cboe Global Markets, Inc., through its subsidiaries, operates as an options exchange in the United States.
 It operates in five segments: Options, U.S. Equities, Futures, European Equities, and Global FX.
 The Options segment trades in listed market indices.
 The U.S. Equities segment trades in listed equities; and offers exchange-traded products (ETP) transaction and ETP listing services.
 The Futures segment trades in futures.
 The European Equities segment trades in pan-European listed cash equities transaction services, ETPs, exchange-traded commodities, and international depository receipts that occur on the recognized investment exchange.
 This segment also provides listed cash equities and ETPs routed transaction services, as well as listing services.
 The Global FX segment provides institutional foreign exchange (FX) and non-deliverable forward FX transactions services.
 It has strategic relationships with S&P Dow Jones Indices, LLC; FTSE International Limited; Frank Russell Company; MSCI Inc.; and DJI Opco, LLC.
 The company was formerly known as CBOE Holdings, Inc. and changed its name to Cboe Global Markets, Inc. in October 2017.
 Cboe Global Markets, Inc. was founded in 1973 and is headquartered in Chicago, Illinois.